Game guide

 If you don't use proper finger position, you'll never pass 50 WPM.
 Your index fingers should rest on F and J (the keys with bumps).
 Each finger has an assigned "territory" of keys.
 Resist the temptation to look at the keyboard.

 Don't try to type the longest word first.
-Prioritize enemies closest to your base.
-A short word about to arrive is more dangerous than a long word that just appeared.
+Prioritize words closest to your base.
+A short word about to hit is more dangerous than a long one that just appeared.

 Ready to apply these tips?